 New boys start in Fourth Form, when they join Chalmers West House.
 They meet up with those boys who have moved up from our Juniors and form a year group of around 60 boys.
 In the following year, which we call ‘Shell’, the boys are starting to focus on their GCSEs.
 The next year, Fifth Form, is then the crucial GCSE year, and this is when all the preparation and hard work pays dividends.

-My role as Head of these years, is to ensure these three years are not only a time of strong academic advancement, but also a time of fun, exploration and cultural and sporting expression.
-Boys mature rapidly between 13 and 16, and our specialist knowledge of teaching boys in a boys only environment gives the Merchiston boy, in my view, the best possible platform for moving onwards into the Sixth Form.
+These three years are not only a time of strong academic advancement, but also a time of fun, exploration and cultural and sporting expression.
+Boys mature rapidly between 13 and 16, and our specialist knowledge of teaching boys in a boys only environment gives the Merchiston boy, the best possible platform for moving onwards into the Sixth Form.

 Middle Years Houses (Day and Boarding):